 Finding a place to rent with bad credit can be difficult in the best of times.
-In times like these… it’s fair to say that “difficult” might be sugarcoating the challenge.
+But in a hot rental market… it’s fair to say that “difficult” might be sugarcoating the challenge.

 Yes, a credit score is a metric that some landlords use when evaluating tenants1.
 But if your credit is in the “I’d rather not talk about it” range, don’t despair!
-Finding a great home without great credit is possible, even in the maelstrom of catastrophe that is life in 2020.
+Finding a great home without great credit is possible.
+Let’s find out how.

 Table of Contents